ivanenkomaksym/mindmaps/maps/arch.md

       - State management: No centralized state holder hinders ongoing state management.
       - Error handling: Error handling becomes more difficult without an orchestrator because the domain services must have more workflow knowledge
       - Recoverability: more difficult without an orchestrator to attempt retries and other remediation efforts.
+- Difference Between Two-Phase Commit and Saga Pattern
+  - Atomicity vs. Eventual Consistency
+    - 2PC ensures strong consistency by maintaining atomicity across distributed transactions
+    - Saga Pattern ensures eventual consistency rather than strong consistency
+  - Transaction Duration
+    - 2PC protocol is best suited for short-lived transactions
+    - Saga Pattern is more suitable for long-lived transactions
+  - Complexity
+    - 2PC simple - it relies on a single atomic operation.
+    - Sagas are more complex to implement because they require defining compensating transactions and managing partial failures.
+  - Scalability
+    - 2PC is less scalable due to the need for coordination and the potential locks to be held across distributed nodes
+    - Saga Pattern is more scalable because each service manages its transactions independently.

 ## Caching (Distributed Caching)